Well, here we are at the end of 2020 and I think most of us can agree that we weren’t expecting that.

 We’ve had to change too.
 Making sure that our focus is on what our customers need right there and then.

 One of the biggest changes to our planned Roadmap was to expedite the release of our Broadcast player to help alleviate the transition from office to home environments.

 Many of us found ourselves getting more familiar with the “work from home” philosophy and the communication challenges that it brings.
 There are a myriad of communications tools that companies use such as Slack, Email, Monday.com and many more, however, a lot of these tools are bi-communicational and as such, can get a little.. overwhelming.

 Signagelive’s Broadcast Player allowed companies (both new and existing) to utilise and share their digital Signagelive experience directly via a URL to an unlimited number of staff.
 This allowed a lot of people who were worried about duplicating their communication to carry on as normal and the Broadcast Player provided a place for staff to be able to tab over and remain informed.
 Over 2,600 users logged in to check their digital signage while at home.

-The Broadcast player was released for free to anyone and will be free up to March 31st 2021!
+The Broadcast player was released and will be free for new customers up to 30th June 2021!